ryanmorr/ryanmorr.github.io/_posts/2013-08-16-understanding-scope-and-context-in-javascript.md

 <div class="code-block">
   <pre class="prettyprint lang-javascript">
-MyClass.prototype.init = function(){
+SubClass.prototype.init = function(){
-    // call the superclass init method in the context of the "MyClass" instance MySuperClass.prototype.init.apply(this, arguments);
+    // call the superclass init method in the context of the "SubClass" instance SuperClass.prototype.init.apply(this, arguments);
 }
 </pre>
 </div>

-By invoking the method of the superclass (`MySuperClass`) in the context of an instance of a subclass (`MyClass`), we can mimic the ability of calling a method's super to fully exploit this powerful design pattern.
+By invoking the method of the superclass (`SuperClass`) in the context of an instance of a subclass (`SubClass`), we can mimic the ability of calling a method's super to fully exploit this powerful design pattern.

 ## Conclusion